258,072 ft² | 23,976 m²

 Energy Modeling, System Optimization

 Originally built in 1898, the Duke Ellington School of the Arts has expanded over time to accommodate the growing needs of the school.
 In 2014, the school embarked upon a renovation campaign to update the building to a 21st century world-class arts facility while respecting the historic integrity of the existing building.

 Baumann was selected to provide whole-building energy modeling services for the renovation and expansion of this historic school.
-The expansion resulted in a total building square footage of approximately 258,000 ft2, including multiple performance venues: a 850-seat state of the art, multi-disciplinary theatre, a 300-seat intimate recital performance hall, and a 150-seat black box theatre.
+The expansion resulted in a total building square footage of approximately 258,000 ft2, including multiple performance venues: a 850-seat state of the art, multi-disciplinary theater, a 300-seat intimate recital performance hall, and a 150-seat black box theater.